 Request client testimonials

 If a freelance writer has been in the business for any reasonable amount of time, he or she has probably collected a few testimonials.
+When interviewing a ghostwriter, request these success stories.
 Reading these over will give you a feel for what others have to say about the ghostwriter’s work.
 Most will be signed only with initials or a first name.
-I’ve been fortunate over the years to have generous clients who happily gave me a testimonial including their full name.
+I’ve been fortunate over the years to have generous clients who happily gave me a testimonial including their full names.

 In addition, if the ghostwriter has authored a book or two, it is probably selling on Amazon.
 Check out the reviews there to see how readers feel about her writing.
 Read the content to learn more about the ghostwriter’s abilities.